Kong/docs.konghq.com/app/enterprise/2.2.x/deployment/kong-user.md

 ---

-After installing {{site.ee_product_name}} on a GNU/Linux system, you can configure Kong to run as the built-in `kong` user and group instead of `root`.
+After installing {{site.ee_product_name}} on a GNU/Linux system, you can configure Kong to run as the built-in `kong` user instead of the `root` user.
-This makes the Nginx master and worker processes run as the `kong` user and group, overriding any settings in the [`nginx_user`](/enterprise/{{page.kong_version}}/property-reference/#nginx_user) configuration property.
+This makes the Nginx master and worker processes use the built-in `kong` user and group credentials, overriding any settings in the
+[`nginx_user`](/enterprise/{{page.kong_version}}/property-reference/#nginx_user)
+configuration property.
+It is also possible to run Kong as a custom non-root user.

 <div class="alert alert-warning">
 <i class="fas fa-exclamation-triangle" style="color:orange; margin-right:3px"></i>